 Many test-optional colleges look at test scores when awarding merit scholarships, so not submitting them might put you at a disadvantage.
 Be sure to confirm all scholarship requirements with the college.

 How to Find Out Which Colleges Are Test Optional

 Go to FairTest for a list of more than 1,000 accredited colleges and universities that do not use ACT/SAT scores to admit substantial numbers of students into their bachelor's degree programs.
 (Source: FairTest) You'll see a number of well-known and selective colleges and universities on this list, such as Bates, Bowdoin, Wake Forest, Wesleyan, Bucknell, George Mason, and Mount Holyoke.
 In fact, entire university systems have gone test optional, such as the California State University and University of Texas systems.

 The information contained on the CollegeData website is for general informational purposes only and may not apply to you or your situation.
 You should not act or refrain from acting on the basis of any content contained on the CollegeData website without consulting with your parents, high school counselors, admissions representatives or other college counseling professionals.
 We disclaim all liability for actions you take or fail to take based on any content on the CollegeData website.

 Find out whether a college is test optional by looking up its College Profile with College Match.
 Each Profile provides detailed information about admission requirements, including whether test scores are required.

-Learn about admission factors other than test scores that colleges typically consider important.
+What admission factors other than test scores do colleges consider important?
 See What Matters Most to Colleges.